How to Fix Lint screen sensor dirty on LG DLGX5501V (Gas)

 Lint screen sensor dirty

-This step-by-step repair guide walks you through fixing lint screen sensor dirty on your LG DLGX5501V (Gas).
+In this guide, I’ll walk you through fixing a lint screen sensor dirty issue on your LG DLGX5501V (Gas).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.